What is Applied Behavior Analysis?

 Behavior-only observable and measurable behaviors are targeted.

-VB is short for Verbal Behavior, which is the analysis of why or the reason a child is communicating.
+Verbal Behavior or VB is short for the analysis of why or the reason a child is communicating.
 Examples may include labeling, requesting and/or the ability to respond to others directions.
 A repertoire of the above communication skills makes for an effective communicator.
 Verbal Behavior is not limited to vocal communication but may also include sign language, gestures, the exchange of pictures or vocal output devices.

 How can an ABA/VB program help my child?